Written by: Taher Kameli, Esq.

 Immigration lawyers have said that enforcement with respect to the “public charges” issue has been especially rigorous at the U.S. consulate in Ciudad Juarez, where all Mexican immigrant visa applications are processed.
 Mexicans received 11 percent fewer immigrant visas in fiscal year 2018 compared in 2017 (much higher than the 4.7 percent overall decline in such visas to people of all nationalities over such period).

 One worry is that a collateral effect of the Trump administration’s harsher approach to the “public charge” issue is that immigrants may be discouraged to seek non-cash government benefits, such as Medicaid and food stamps.
 Such a result could have disastrous consequences for immigrant families whose daily livelihoods depend on the receipt of these benefits.

-While litigation has been filed to challenge the Trump administration’s interpretation of the “public charge” issue, in the interim, the Law Offices of Kameli and Associates, with its extensive immigration law experience, can guide immigrants on how to best meet the “public charge” issue without sacrificing critical government benefits.
-Please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for assistance on this significant issue.
+While litigation has been filed to challenge the Trump administration’s interpretation of the “public charge” issue, in the interim, Kameli Law, with its extensive immigration law experience, can guide immigrants on how to best meet the “public charge” issue without sacrificing critical government benefits.
+Please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for assistance on this significant issue.